How to improve your heart health this spring

 - Find a ‘wellness’ partner – someone you work with who shares a similar goal of moving more each day.
 With someone by your side to hold you accountable to exercising more, and perhaps eating more heart-healthy foods, you’re much more likely to stick to your goals.

-- Ditch Slack, Lync, email and phone in favour of face-to-face conversations.
-Not only does a walk down the hall or – even better – up some flights of stairs get you moving, but real facetime nurtures better relationships with your colleagues.
+- Ditch your instant messenger, email and phone in favour of face-to-face conversations.
+Not only does a walk down the office or – even better – up some flights of stairs get you moving, but real facetime nurtures better relationships with your colleagues.

 - Consider how you can add some exercise into your commute.
 Whether you jump off the train or tram early, or park a little further away, you can easily add some steps into your daily routine.